angela-d/brain-dump/sysadmin/snmp-on-debian.md

 ```

 ## Testing
-From the monitoring server, trigger a probe and watch the local logs for activity
+From the monitoring server, trigger a probe and watch the local logs for activity (assuming you have rsyslog setup; if not, check journald for your logs)
 ```bash
 tail -f /var/log/syslog
 ```